 Swedish folk duo First Aid Kit headlined Pelham Street in Feb, as did Pulled Apart By Horses who brought their unique brand of noise and The Rifles joined us for an acoustic show too.

 This year produced many of the country’s finest bands, almost too many to comprehend…

 Electronic trio The xx headlined here in October (after previously supporting Florence + The Machine a year earlier).
 Mumford & Sons joined us upstairs, just a matter of years before their infectious brand of folk-rock took them to #1 albums and headline Glastonbury slots.

 Indie-pop icons Two Door Cinema Club provided some massive riffs in 2009 to become the arena conquering heavyweights that they are.
-Future Islands and Frightened Rabbits were both new bands to watch this year with headline slots with us.
+Future Islands and Frightened Rabbit were both new bands to watch this year with headline slots with us.